 Why I Should Hire Someone with ASD: 10 Characteristics of a Successful Employee

-The following document is a brief introduction to common characteristics shared by many individuals with ASD and the benefits they bring to the work place.
-However, as autism is a spectrum, it is important to know that each individual is different and identifying strengths and weaknesses of an individual is important if you want to develop skills of your employees with ASD.
+The following document is a brief introduction to common characteristics shared by many individuals with ASD and the benefits they bring to the workplace.
+However, as autism is a spectrum, it is important to know that each individual is different, and identifying the strengths and weaknesses of an individual is important if you want to develop the skills of your employees with ASD.